• Skip to primary navigation

 A saucepan of cooked grits.

-Cook until it is thick and tender.
+Cook until they are thick and tender.

 Cheese added to cooked grits.